 🍽 This wine is perfect to accompany red meat and oily fish.

 Now the Prince!
 A great Prokupac from @braca_rajkovic, featuring a wine from Serbia.

 🍇 The Rajkovic family combines tradition, love and dedication to produce their wines.
-Their wine tradition dates from the 1834, although it is being told that this tradition is more than a century old.
-The Rajkovic family is the bearer of one of the oldest awards for wine in Serbia since their ancestor Milos Rajkovic received the Accolade of King Aleksandar I Karadjordjevic in 1933 for wine from the autochthonous grape variety of the Rskavac.
+Their wine tradition dates from 1834, although it is being told that this tradition is more than a century old.
+The Rajkovic family is the bearer of one of the oldest awards for wine in Serbia since their ancestor Milos Rajkovic received King Aleksandar I Karadjordjevic in 1933 for wine from the autochthonous grape variety of the Rskavac.

 💡 Prokupac is a red Serbian wine grape characteristic for its high sugar levels prior to harvest and hence the high levels of alcohol that follows its fermentation.The Prokupac is widespread in Serbia because it is resistance to low temperatures, it does not require much care and it has high sugar content.